 Infective endocarditis is an infection affecting the endocardium or heart valves.
-The condition is usually brought about by bacteria originating in the skin, mouth, intestines, urinary tract or respiratory system.
+Generally, the condition is usually due to bacteria originating in the skin, mouth, intestines, urinary tract or respiratory system.

 What are the indications?

 Generally, the signs tend to vary from one individual to another.
 In some cases, the symptoms might arise abruptly while others develop steadily.

 - White-colored spots in the mouth or on the tongue